eraybasar/pesdk-docs/_guides/ios/v8/resources/faq.md

 ### Swift

 Because the Swift ABI is not yet stable, each app that includes Swift bundles a version of the current Swift runtime.
 The PhotoEditor SDK is written in Swift and thus requires said Swift runtime to be included, even if you only use Objective-C in your own code.
-Unfortunately, the runtime adds roughly another 10 MB to the App Store size.
+Unfortunately, the runtime adds roughly another 12 MB to the App Store size.
 When the Swift binary interface stabilizes, the Swift runtime will become part of the host OS and this size increase of apps will no longer exist.
+Xcode 9 offers a new option to 'Strip Swift Symbols' when uploading a build to iTunes Connect.
+This step will get rid of quite a few MB.

 ### Delta Updates